dnsimple/chef-pdns/README.md

 # PowerDNS Community Cookbook

 Provides resources for installing and configuring both PowerDNS authoritative and recursor.
-It uses the official PowerDNS repositories for packages and installs the appropiate configuration for your platform's init system.
+It uses the official PowerDNS repositories for packages and installs the appropriate configuration for your platform's init system.

 ## Build Status

 [![Build Status](https://travis-ci.org/dnsimple/chef-pdns.svg?branch=master)](https://travis-ci.org/dnsimple/chef-pdns)

 ## Upgrade Notes for 7.x series
-Please note that this version primarily supports PowerDNS 4.3 and PowerDNS Recursor 4.3.
+Please note that this version primarily supports PowerDNS 4.4 and PowerDNS Recursor 4.4.
 Older versions may work, but are not as heavily tested.
-Additionally support for CentOS 6 / sysvinit has been dropped.
+Additionally support for CentOS 6 / sysvinit and Ubuntu 16.04 has been dropped.

 When upgrading to the 7.x series, please pay special attention to your config and service resources which use the run_user / run_group / setuid / setgid properties.
 We have removed these attributes to better match the direction of upstream PowerDNS.